-Discount Rate.
-A single discount rate of 4.13 percent was used to measure the total OPEB liability.
-This was an increase of 0.22 percent in the discount rate since the previous year.
-The Discount Rate can be found in the 2023 TRS ACFR on page 80.
+Discount Rate: A single discount rate of 4.13% was used to measure the total OPEB liability.
+There was an increase of 0.22% in the discount rate since the previous year.

 Because the investments are held in cash and there is no intentional objective to advance fund the benefits, the Single Discount Rate is equal to the prevailing municipal bond rate.

-The source of the municipal bond rate is the Fidelity "20-year Municipal GO AA Index" as of August 31, 2023, using the Fixed Income Market Data/Yield Curve/ Data Municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds.
+The source of the municipal bond rate is the Fidelity "20-year Municipal GO AA Index" as of August 31, 2023 using the Fixed Income Market Data/Yield Curve/ Data Municipal bonds with 20 years to maturity that include only federally tax-exempt municipal bonds.

-Sensitivity of the Net OPEB Liability:

-Discount Rate Sensitivity Analysis.
-The following schedule shows the impact of the Net OPEB Liability if the discount rate used was 1 percentage point lower than and 1 percentage point higher than the discount rate that was used (4.13%) in measuring the Net OPEB Liability.
+Sensitivity of the Net OPEB Liability: Discount Rate Sensitivity Analysis - The following schedule shows the impact of the net OPEB liability if the discount rate used was 1 percentage point lower than and 1 percentage point higher than the discount rate that was used (4.13%) in measuring the net OPEB liability:

+1% Decrease Current % Increase

+in Discount Discount in Discount

-1% Decrease in Discount Rate (3.13%) Discount Rate (4.13%) 1% Increase in Discount Rate (5.13%) District's proportionate share of the Net OPEB Liability: \$18,641,618 \$15,827,601 \$13,531,296
+Rate (3.13%) Rate (4.13%) R ate (5.13%)

+District's proportionate share of the

+net OPEB liability \$ 17,603,665 \$ 14,946,330 \$ 12,777,882